awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-example.md

 The following code snippets illustrate how to use DynamoDB transactions to coordinate the multiple steps that are required to create and process an order\.
 Using a single all\-or\-nothing operation ensures that if any part of the transaction fails, no actions in the transaction are executed and no changes are made\.

-In this example, you set up an order from a customer whose `customerId` is `09e8e9c8-ec48` and then execute it as a single transaction using the following simple order\-processing workflow:
+In this example, you set up an order from a customer whose `customerId` is `09e8e9c8-ec48`\.
+You then execute it as a single transaction using the following simple order\-processing workflow:

 1. Determine that the customer ID is valid\.